Mountain Mail March 2007

 This left Bones with a choice: make a live-sounding album in the studio,

-or go for something with polish.
 He chose polish.
 "It’s more a piece of art than a representation of a live show.
 This is what it would sound like if there were 17 of me!"

 Click to read entire article